appwrite/appwrite/app/sdks/php/docs/auth.md

 DELETE https://appwrite.test/v1/auth/logout
 ```

 ** Use this endpoint to log out the currently logged in user from his account.
-When succeed this endpoint will delete the user session and remove the session secret cookie. **
+When succeed this endpoint will delete the user session and remove the session secret cookie from the user client. **

 ## Logout Specific Session